List of JoJo's Bizarre Adventure characters: Part 2: Battle Tendency

-Joseph (born Sept.
-27, 1920) is the main protagonist of Battle Tendency and the grandson of Jonathan Joestar.
+Joseph (born September 27, 1920) is the main protagonist of Battle Tendency and the grandson of Jonathan Joestar.
 Having been brought up by his grandmother Erina and Speedwagon, he developed a coarser and more rebellious attitude than that of his gentlemanly grandfather, but he still has a noble heart.
 While able to use Hamon like his grandfather, Joseph is not initially as skilled in its use until he trains under Lisa Lisa.
 He initially uses a pair of Hamon-empowered clackers in battle, but relies more on mind games rather than brute strength in fights, employing his uncanny ability to predict his opponent's actions down to what they say.
 He returns as a main character in Stardust Crusaders.
 Now 50 years older, he has acquired the vine-like Stand Hermit Purple (Hāmitto Pāpuru) which he uses to fight or take 'spirit photos' of faraway things using electronic equipment such as cameras and television sets (though doing so destroys said equipment).
 He can also use Hermit Purple's vines as wires to channel Hamon.
 Joseph leads the team of men to confront Dio in Egypt to save his daughter, Holly Kujo.
 He returns as a supporting character in Diamond Is Unbreakable, where he meets his illegitimate son Josuke Higashikata and is shown to be physically and mentally weaker now due to old age.
-While Joseph doesn't make an appearance in Stone Ocean, Araki has stated that he is likely still alive.
+While Joseph doesn't make an appearance in Golden Wind or Stone Ocean, Araki has stated that he is likely still alive.

+In Japanese, he is voiced by Tomokazu Sugita (young) and Unshō Ishizuka (old) in the 2012 anime and subsequent media; Chikao Ohtsuka in the 1993 OVA; and Tōru Ōkawa (young) and Hōchū Ōtsuka (old) in the 1998 video game.
+In English, he is voiced by Benjamin Diskin (young) and Richard Epcar (old) in the 2012 anime and subsequent media, and Michael Bennett in the OVA.